tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

    lteHelper->SetHandoverAlgorithmAttribute ("NeighbourCellOffset",
                                              UintegerValue (1));

 Three options of handover algorithm are included in the LTE module.
-The *legacy* handover algorithm (named as ``ns3::A2A4RsrqHandoverAlgorithm``) is the default option, and the usage has already been shown above.
+The *A2-A4-RSRQ* handover algorithm (named as ``ns3::A2A4RsrqHandoverAlgorithm``) is the default option, and the usage has already been shown above.

 Another option is the *strongest cell* handover algorithm (named as ``ns3::A3RsrpHandoverAlgorithm``), which can be selected and configured by the